Keeping the Mess Contained

 - An empty kiddie pool – if you have the outdoor space and cooperative weather, a kiddie pool can be the perfect place for messy play!
 The sides are excellent at keeping the contents contained, and the material is usually simple to rinse and wipe down afterward.

-- A plastic bin – We offer a plastic bin that works great with our Sensory Bins, but you can find plastic bins in an array of sizes from many retailers.
+- A plastic bin – You can find plastic bins in an array of sizes from many retailers.
 One advantage of a plastic bin is that when play is done, you can pop the lid on and move the bin to a more convenient cleanup location.

 Bring back the concept of play clothes!
 Have a set or two of clothes for yourself and your kiddoes that are especially intended for getting messy.
 Some good options include: